 Facebook carousel ads are a Facebook ad type that allows for two to ten images or videos within one ad.
 They are built in Facebook Ads Manager with multiple images and videos in a single ad, allowing advertisers to get more ad real estate at no additional cost.
 They are best for businesses advertising product-based catalogs and collections.

-Many small businesses struggle to get the returns they are seeking, as they lack the time and Facebook expertise necessary to design and launch professional ads.
+Many small businesses struggle to get the returns they are seeking, as they lack the time and Facebook marketing expertise necessary to design and launch professional ads.
 If you are considering outsourcing your Facebook advertising, look into using Hibu—an agency that can create effective ads for you and optimize them for maximum return on ad spend.

 How Facebook Carousel Ads Work

 Carousel ads are built in Facebook Ads Manager by choosing carousel ads as the ad format.
 This ad format setup prompts advertisers to upload multiple images or videos, which can better engage an audience, driving more conversions.
 Once the new campaign creation process has been completed, the ad will then be eligible to display to your chosen audience on either Facebook or Instagram.

 Carousel ads that use multiple images will give users the option to scroll through the ad’s images.
 Having up to 10 images helps to further showcase a business’ products or services and it can also better tell a story.
 For example, a brewery can use carousel ads every quarter to promote their new line of seasonal brews.
 With a single image ad, they would be limited to sharing the announcement of just one new brew per ad, or clutter one image with multiple products.

 Carousel ads can also use up to 10 videos within one ad.
 This gives advertisers a way to use short videos cohesively to tell a more animated story.
 Video ads are known for better catching the attention of users, and breaking out videos into multiple shorter videos provides more interaction for users, as they can skip to the videos of interest.